agsb/milliForth-6502/README.md

 - as Forth-1994[^6]: FALSE is $0000 and TRUE is $FFFF ;
 - all tib (80 bytes), pad (16 cells), data (36 cells) and
     return (36 cells) stacks are in page $200 ;
-- tib and locals grows forward, stacks grows backwards ;
+- tib and pad grows forward, stacks grows backwards ;
 - no overflow or underflow checks ;
 - only immediate flag used as $80, no extras flags ;